 The military is part of the U.S. government.
 This means that support payments for a military member or veteran require an extra bureaucratic step.
 An order must be sent to the Defense Finance and Accounting Service, directing the government to pay child support or alimony.

 Under North Carolina law, marital property must be divided equitably, meaning marital property and assets must be divided fairly – not necessarily equally.
 With certain exceptions, a non-military spouse may also receive part of their supporting spouse’s retirement pay.
 For a former spouse to be entitled to direct payments from a retirement fund, you must have been married for at least 10 years.
+Navigating this process can be made easier with the help of divorce lawyers for military spouses.

 You and your family may be required to move around as part of your military service.
 This can cause complications with the residency requirements of North Carolina divorce law.